How profitable is your PM firm? Real property management profit margins explained

 Top-performing PM firms review per-door margins quarterly.
 They compare each property to the portfolio average and use the data for pricing decisions, staffing allocations, and portfolio composition.
 They are willing to offboard properties that consistently underperform, because a 300-door portfolio with healthy margins is more valuable than a 350-door portfolio where 50 doors drag profitability below target.

+They price deliberately, staff efficiently, invest in technology that reduces labor, retain clients at 90%+, and track per-door profitability closely enough to catch erosion before it becomes structural.
 The PM firms that earn 30%+ margins are not lucky.
 They price deliberately, staff efficiently, invest in technology that reduces labor costs, retain clients at high rates, and track per-door profitability closely enough to catch margin erosion before it becomes structural.

 Start by calculating your current net margin.
 Then calculate it per door.
 The gap between your best-performing and worst-performing properties will tell you exactly where the margin opportunity lives.